flashshan/SSEngine/SSEngine/readme please.txt

 V1.03
 Reconstruct files structure of Engine project
-Add simple api for unique pointer																				// in Engine/Core/Template/Pointer.h Add RenerObject and RenderManager, RenderManager is a subsystem in this game which control all render objects.  // Engine/SubSystem/RenderManager.h
+Add simple api for unique pointer																				// in Engine\Core\Template\Pointer.h Add RenerObject and RenderManager, RenderManager is a subsystem in this game which control all render objects.  // Engine\SubSystem\RenderManager.h
-A renderObject is related to a gameobject																		// Engine/Subsystem/RenderObject.h Replace normal pointer to smart pointer	as more as possible														// Game/main.cpp Add StringPool, HashString and pooledString and their functions							// Engine/Core/String/
+A renderObject is related to a gameobject																		// Engine\Subsystem\RenderObject.h Replace normal pointer to smart pointer	as more as possible														// Game\main.cpp Add StringPool, HashString and pooledString and their functions							// Engine/Core/String/